sapegin/textlint-rule-terminology/Readme.md

 {
   "rules": {
     "terminology": {
-      // Load default terms (see terms.json in the repository) "defaultTerms": true,
+      // Load default terms (see terms.jsonc in the repository) "defaultTerms": true,
       // Syntax elements to skip.
 Overrides the default "skip": ["Blockquote"],